roddicki/Creating_with_Data/intro.md

 ```html
   <div id="current-time">0</div>
 ```
- In the JavaScript  add a timeupdate  add event listener that triggers a function called displayTime() when it fires.
+ In the JavaScript  add a timeupdate event listener that triggers a function called displayTime() every time it fires.
 ```JavaScript
   myVideo.addEventListener('timeupdate', displayTime);
 ```